WICG/import-maps/README.md

 }
 ```

-Things brings the name-coordination benefits of JavaScript "packages" to all web resources.
+Things brings the name-coordination benefits of JavaScript's bare import specifiers to all web resources.

 (Does this use of separate `widget`, `widget-light`, and `widget-back-button` entries seem weird to you?
 Does it seem like they'd be better grouped under some sort of "package"?
 Read on to our next example...)